heyouwei2021/AI-competitiveness/README.md

 # AI-competitiveness
 This research measures AI competitiveness by patents and papers.
-Content will be uploaded soon.
+Contents will be uploaded later.